40 Foods Men Over 40 Should Avoid Like the Plague

-The high levels of sodium and sugar in dishes like General Tso’s and chicken lo mein are a solid reason to stay away from Chinese takeout, but monosodium glutamate (MSG) should be at the top of your list.
-The flavor-enhancing food additive has been linked to a slew of side effects including headaches, flushing, tingling or burning, chest pain, nausea, and weakness.
+The high levels of sodium and sugar in dishes like General Tso’s and chicken lo mein are a solid reason enough to stay away from Chinese takeout.

 If you think you’re making the healthy choice by opting for turkey bacon, think again.
 Although turkey bacon has about 13 fewer calories per slice, it’s higher in saturated fat and sodium—not great news if you have high blood pressure.

 Refined grains are stripped of fiber and other nutrients in order to render a soft, pillowy texture.
 However, refined and processed grains are also high-glycemic, which means that they cause your blood sugar levels to rise and fall quickly.
 Consuming too many of these refined foods can lead to metabolic diseases such as diabetes and obesity, so it’s best to ditch the white pasta and opt for whole wheat or bean-based pasta.